-39. Over the course of the Commission's investigation, each of the LMP Principals attended compelled interviews under oath.
-In addition, each of the LMP Principals helped prepare responses to the Commission's written requests for records and information.

-40. As described above, the LMP Principals misappropriated significant amounts of investor funds.
-Initially, the LMP Principals provided false and misleading information to the Commission, hiding the true nature and total amount of money misappropriated for their benefit.

-41. For example, in a written response to a Commission question for the LMP Principals to advise of "all compensation" provided to each of them "including the amount and form of compensation", the LMP Principals answered that they each only received a \$102,153.86 salary in 2022, and that no salaries were paid in 2023.
+- 39. Over the course of the Commission's investigation, each of the LMP Principals attended compelled interviews under oath.
+In addition, each of the LMP Principals helped prepare responses to the Commission's written requests for records and information. - 40.
+As described above, the LMP Principals misappropriated significant amounts of investor funds.
+Initially, the LMP Principals provided false and misleading information to the Commission about the true amount and nature of remuneration they took from LMP, hiding the true nature and total amount of money misappropriated for their benefit.
+In particular, the LMP Principals hid consulting payments they each received to shell companies (their Kooney Companies). - 41.
+For example, in a written response to a Commission question for the LMP Principals to advise of "all compensation" provided to each of them "including the amount and form of compensation", the LMP Principals answered that they each only received a \$102,153.86 salary in 2022, and that no salaries were paid in 2023.
 The response made no mention of any other forms of compensation.